mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

     print(rank,data)
 ```

-Example 2: The following is a code for sending and reciving an array.
+Example 2: The following is a code for sending and receiving an array.
 Save it in a file named `p2p-array.py`.
 ```
 from mpi4py import MPI
 import numpy